Regulation

 • Which roles have access to critical systems?

-• What level of screening is required for each role?
+• What depth of screening is required per role?

 • Consent process